Overview

-Using copyrighted materials in a documentary film is generally allowable if the use falls under one of the following four categories.
-Please note, however, that “fair use” is a legal defense, it is not a protected right.
+As a general rule-of-thumb, pre-existing copyrighted materials need to be licensed in order to be included in a film, so that there is a clear chain of title.
+In certain circumstances, a “fair use” claim can be made for including copyrighted materials if the use falls under one of the following four categories.
+Please note, however, that fair use is a legal defense; it is not a protected right.
 Many filmmakers have lost litigation when they thought they were covered by fair use.
 For this reason, the Head of Production has final say over whether the use of copyrighted materials in a given film will be permitted.

 Social, political, cultural critique